microsoft/vscode-dev-containers/README.md

 - `service` the service you want to work on.
 - `volume` the source volume mounted in the container.
 - `devPort` the port VS Code can use to connect to its backend (8000 in the example above).
-- `extensions` the list of extensions that must be installed into the container.
+- `extensions` the list of VS Code extensions that must be installed into the container.

 Here is an example:
 ```json